Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice: Complementary results

-All the computations of Gaussian densities have been lifted, using proposition~\ref{prop:fromweightstoquadraticforms}, at the level of the parameter space $\setR \times \ca{Q}_{p,q}$ using Schur complements in place of (measure-theoretical) Gaussian integration and cocycles $\gamma_{\West\East}$ and $\gamma_{\South\North}$ on the multiplicative real part.
-We have seen in section~\ref{sec:strips} that there is no reference measure on the spaces $\ca{W}_{\South\North}$ and $\ca{W}_{\West\East}$: the same infinite-dimensional obstruction remains for half-strips and corners so that the products cannot be defined simply by integration of densities on $\ca{D}_{\bullet,\bullet}$ for boundary spaces.
+All the computations of Gaussian densities have been lifted, using proposition~\ref{prop:fromweightstoquadraticforms}, at the level of the parameter space $\ca{Q}_{p,q}$ using Schur complements in place of (measure-theoretical) Gaussian integration.

+There is no reference measure on the spaces $\ca{W}_{a}$ and $\ca{W}_{ab}$ due to the infinite dimension and products cannot be defined simply by integration of densities on spaces of densities.
 However, at the level of quadratic forms, no problem occurs.
-In order to come back to probability laws at the end in order to have practical computations, we still have to extend our computations on quadratic forms in \emph{all} the spaces $\ca{Q}_{\bullet,\bullet}$ (boundaries included) to \emph{all} the spaces $\setR\times \ca{Q}_{\bullet,\bullet}$ using generalization of the cocycles $\gamma_{ab}$ above.
+In order to come back to probability laws at the end in order to have practical computations, we still have to extend our computations on quadratic forms in \emph{all} the spaces $\ca{Q}_{\bullet,\bullet}$ (boundaries included) to \emph{all} the spaces $\setR\times \ca{Q}_{\bullet,\bullet}$ where the first element encodes a suitable renormalization of "densities" using generalization of the cocycles $\gamma_{ab}$ in \eqref{eq:horizSchur} and \eqref{eq:vertSchur}.